 Our collaborators and potential collaborators could develop research tools similar to our own, reducing our pool of possible collaborative parties and increasing competition.
 Any of these developments could harm our product and technology development efforts, which could seriously harm our business.
 In addition, we may pursue opportunities in fields that could conflict with those of our collaborators.
 Developing products that compete with our collaborators' or potential collaborators' products could preclude us from entering into future collaborations with our collaborators or potential collaborators.
-Any of these developments could harm our product development efforts and could adversely affect our business and revenues.
+Any of these developments could adversely affect our business and revenues.